-What does repayment of a mortgage mean?
+What does amortisation of a mortgage mean?

 Does my mortgage need to be repaid in full?